11395 Iphinous: Orbit and classification

 The body's observation arc begins with a precovery taken at the Siding Spring Observatory in February 1991, nearly 8 years prior to its official discovery observation at Socorro.

 Naming

 This minor planet was numbered on 31 August 1999 (M.P.C.
 35589).
-On 14 May 2021, the object was named by the Working Group Small Body Nomenclature (WGSBN) after Iphinous from Greek mythology.
+On 14 May 2021, the object was named by the Working Group for Small Bodies Nomenclature (WGSBN) after Iphinous from Greek mythology.
 An Achaean soldier who participated in the Trojan War, Iphinous was killed by Glaucus in hand-to-hand combat during the siege of Troy.

 Physical characteristics

 Iphinous is a generically assumed C-type asteroid.
 Many if not most Jupiter trojans show an even darker D or P-type spectrum.

 Rotation period

 In 2009 and 2010, two fragmentary lightcurves of Iphinous were obtained from photometric observations by Stefano Mottola at the Calar Alto Observatory in Spain.
 Lightcurve analysis gave a tentative rotation period of 13.696 and 13.70 hours with a brightness variation of 0.14 and 0.06 magnitude, respectively (U=2-/1+).

 During 2015–2017, three additional photometric observation were made at the Californian Center for Solar System Studies by Robert Stephens, Daniel Coley and Brian Warner in collaboration with Linda French from Illinois Wesleyan University.
 The two best-rated lightcurves gave a period of 17.383 and 17.44 with an amplitude of 0.08 and 0.11 magnitude, respectively, indicating that the body has a nearly spherical shape (U=3-/3-).